Frequently Asked Questions

 Phone and video Counselling

 Phone or video counselling is available on request.
-Standard fee to be paid 24 hours prior to the appointment.
 Please note this kind of counselling is suited to individual counselling only.

 Book your phone or video counselling appt online here.

-Each individual counselling session is charged at the rate of $90 per hour.
-If required, you are welcome to request additional time when booking and this will be charged at the rate of $90 per hour, or part thereof.
+Each individual counselling session is $100 .
+If required, you are welcome to request additional time when booking and this will be charged at the rate of $100 per hour, or part thereof.

-Rebates may be available for eligible members holding the appropriate cover for face to face counselling.
+Rebates may be available for eligible members holding the appropriate policy for face to face counselling.

 Anchorage is registered with the following Private Health Providers:

-Australian Regional Health Group (ARHG) - Police Health, St Luke's Health, Phoenix Health Fund and Emergency Services Health
+Australian Regional Health Group (ARHG) which includes Police Health, St Luke's Health, Phoenix Health Fund and Emergency Services Health

 Employee Assistance Programs (EAP)